denisnoguer/federated-ids-replication-ufg/README.md

 Including Python code and practical results, including time of learning and memory.
 UFG - Universidade Federal de Goias.

+##Tools Overview##
+The following are the tools that are covered in Complete Machine Learning Package.
+They are popular tools that most machine learning engineers and data scientists need in one way or another and day to day.

+Docker Ambient - DOCKERHUB

+Python is a high level programming language - this is a right programming language to do ML.

+NumPy is a scientific computing tool used for array or matrix operations.

+Pandas is a great and simple tool for analyzing and manipulating data from a variety of different sources.

+TensorFlow for deep learning: TensorFlow is a popular deep learning framework used for building models suitable for different fields such as Computer Vision and Natural Language Processing.

+LUNIX - Ubuntu Last Version

 ## TUTORIAL COMPLETO APRENDIZADO FEDERADO IDS ###